 The Schengen Area is a territory of 26 European countries.
 It consists of 22 European Union member states and four other countries that are part of the European Free Trade Association, which are Norway, Iceland, Switzerland and Lichtenstein.

-Currently, four European Union member states, Croatia, Bulgaria, Romania and Cyprus are not yet part of the Schengen Area (without counting Ireland and the United Kingdom which opted not to join)
+Currently, four European Union member states, Croatia, Bulgaria, Romania and Cyprus are not yet part of the Schengen Area (without counting Ireland and the United Kingdom which opted not to join).

 Schengen Area Member States

-The current member states of the Schengen Area are the following:
+The Schengen area countries are the following:

 Though 22 out of 28 European Union member states are part of the Schengen Zone, Cyprus, Bulgaria, Romania and Croatia—have not yet been admitted to the Schengen area.